jsokoloff23/embryo_bounce/README.md

 ## About
 <p align="left">
     Hello!
 My name is Jonah and I'm a research assistant in the Parthasarathy lab in the Department of Physics at the University of Oregon.
-This game was created for an interview process at CZBiohub.
+This game was created as part of an interview process at CZBiohub.
   </p>

 ## Design